 Create new religious education resources and curricula, worship resources, youth and young adult programs.

 Establish new UU congregations, add welcoming congregations, land acquisition, building expansion, loans and grants, fundraising tools.
 Increasing visibility and public awareness of Unitarian Universalism UU publishing, marketing programs, media and public relations, adding a UU voice to public discourse on important social issues.

-Fund internships in the UUA Washington Office, provide resources and training to congregations for anti-oppression, social justice programs Add to the Permanent Unrestricted Endowment of the AssociationYour gift will be invested as part of the UUA’s General Investment Fund, providing annual support to the operating budget.
-According to the investment policies adopted by the UUA Board of Trustees annually draws no more than 5% of the average fair market value of the General Investment Fund over the previous thirteen quarters.
+Fund internships in the UUA Washington Office, provide resources and training to congregations for anti-oppression, social justice programs Add to the Permanent Unrestricted Endowment of the AssociationYour gift will be invested as part of the UUA’s General Investment Fund, providing annual support to the operating budget, according to the investment policies adopted by the UUA Board of Trustees.

 Both restricted and unrestricted bequests are made in the following ways:

 Give a specific asset or collection of assets in the form of cash, securities, or other property.
 Retirement plan benefits, IRAs, savings bonds, and other items known as “income with respect to a decedent” (IRD) are particularly tax effective gifts to charity.
 You may designate an amount or a percentage of the property.

 Give all or a percentage of what remains of your estate after all specific bequests have been satisfied and debts and expenses have been paid.
 You may specify that charitable gifts be fulfilled first with IRD assets to the extent needed to reduce your tentative estate tax.

 Give all or a portion of your estate in the event that a named beneficiary is not alive when you die.
 This type of bequest can avoid costly litigation or prevent property from reverting to the state for lack of heirs.